evkx/evkx.github.io/content/models/porsche/taycan/Taycan/_index.md

 You can choose between different types of seats, seat materials, and interior styling.
 This model offers a four-seat layout or an optional 4+1 layout.

-You can choose three seat types for the front row in the Porsche Taycan.
+There are three seat types you can choose from for the front row in the Porsche Taycan.

 The following functionalities are available on the **Comfort** seat.